 TPI Composites is the largest U.S.-based independent manufacturer of composite wind blades having produced over 26,000 wind blades since 2001.
 When you see a wind turbine out in the wild, you’ll notice that it has three aerodynamic blades that catch the wind and spin, which in turn produce electricity from a generator, enough to power about 200-300 households.
 These wind blades are constructed with high-strength, lightweight and durable composite materials.
 What’s interesting about these blades is that the bigger they are, the more efficient they become and the cheaper wind energy becomes relative to other sources of electricity.
 Now when we refer to “bigger wind blades”, we’re talking about objects of a massive size as depicted in the below picture:

 That’s just one blade.
 Your typical wind turbine will have 3 blades which together make up 15% of the total cost to build a turbine, the second largest cost component.
 Now traditionally, wind energy companies have produced their blades in-house but there is a move towards outsourcing this function.
-Given the increasing sophistication of wind blades, the size, quality and performance of wind blades have become highly strategic to wind energy producers.
+Given the increasing sophistication of wind blades, the size, quality, and performance of wind blades have become highly strategic to wind energy producers.
 As a result, TPS has become a key supplier of wind blades and related precision molding and assembly systems.
 They have entered into long-term supply agreements pursuant to which they dedicate production capacity at their facilities in exchange for a commitment to purchase minimum annual volumes of wind blade sets, which consist of three wind blades.

 Adoption seems to be moving very quickly.
-Over the past 3 years, revenues have showed very strong growth with losses narrowing such that 2015 almost saw them break even on revenues of over $500 million:
+Over the past 3 years, revenues have shown very strong growth with losses narrowing such that 2015 almost saw them break even on revenues of over $500 million:

 Prior to 2013, TPI had just one customer which represented 10% of the global wind energy market.
 Fast forward to today and 93% of their revenues come from 4 customers with the revenue breakdown seen below: